How Much to Charge for Gift Baskets

 For example, a gift basket that you make for $50 may actually cost you $65.
 This happens when you overlook even the smallest cost.

 If you sell 10 of those $50 gift baskets, your loss is $150.
 That’s not a business or a good hobby, right?

-Then we got busy, and they began setting the right fees.
-They charge correctly for their designs, and now they profit every month.
+Then we get busy, and they began setting the right prices.
+They charge correctly for their designs, and they profit every month.

 Know your costs